 Many location-independent digital nomads are interested in Asia for its low cost of living and several cities in Vietnam are known as cheap places to live.
-Hanoi is the capital of Vietnam and with its fusion of Chinese, French and Southeast Asia cultures, it has a uniquely interesting vibe.
+Hanoi is the capital of Vietnam and with its fusion of Chinese, French, and Southeast Asia cultures, it has a uniquely interesting vibe.

 With rent always being the largest chunk of your budget, you’ll be happy to know that you can afford a beautiful and modern studio apartment for under $300.
-The above unit is in a nice area of town not far from Hoan Kiem Lake, and comes with 70Mbs Wi-Fi, air conditioning and a free washer available in the building.
+The above unit is in a nice area of town not far from Hoan Kiem Lake and comes with 70Mbs Wi-Fi, air conditioning, and a free washer available in the building.

 Food is very affordable, this Airbnb offers breakfast and coffee for an additional $2.
 That’s actually expensive for the area but you’re paying for convenience.
-If you fancy a quick walk down the street you can get banh mi trung, a popular breakfast sandwich baguette, cucumber, scrambled eggs, and mint and chili sauce for around $0.65 USD.
+If you fancy a quick walk down the street you can get banh mi trung, a popular breakfast sandwich baguette with cucumber, scrambled eggs, and mint and chili sauce for around $0.65 USD.